 Working together, we leverage our experience to help our clients to minimize the risk of serious complaints from employees.
 However, when reality strikes, our team can help with negotiation, mediation, arbitration, trial and appellate litigation.
 We handle the defense of a multitude of employment claims, including but not limited to:

-- Discrimination (age, ancestry, disability, genetic traits, liability for service in the armed forces, marital status, domestic partnership, civil union status, national origin, nationality, pregnancy, race/color, religion/creed, sex, sexual orientation, gender identity and expression or any other protected class)
+- Discrimination (age, ancestry, disability, genetic traits, liability for service in the armed forces, marital status, domestic partnership, civil union status, national origin, nationality, pregnancy, race/color, religion/creed, gender, sexual orientation, gender identity and expression or any other protected class)

 - Retaliation claims